eworm-de/routeros-scripts/doc/fw-addr-lists.md

 (menu `/certificate/`) if missing.

 Create firewall rules to process the packets that are related to addresses from address-lists.

+### IPv4 rules

-This rejects the packets from and to ip addresses listed in address-list `block`.
+This rejects the packets from and to IPv4 addresses listed in address-list `block`.

     /ip/firewall/filter/add chain=input src-address-list=block action=reject reject-with=icmp-admin-prohibited;
     /ip/firewall/filter/add chain=forward src-address-list=block action=reject reject-with=icmp-admin-prohibited;